napari/docs/docs/tutorials/fundamentals/viewer.md

 ### Viewer buttons

 Underneath the layers list there is a row of buttons.
-The first is the `Console` button that will show or hide our console, allowing you to interact with a python kernel.
-Inside the console you can access the {class}`Viewer<napari.Viewer>` instance using the `viewer`.
+The first is the `Console` button that will show or hide the console, allowing you to interact with a python kernel.
+Inside the console you can access the {class}`Viewer<napari.Viewer>` instance using `viewer`.
+This console is disabled however, when the napari viewer is opened from a Jupyter notebook or IPython in favor of the user continuing to use the already opened interactive console.

-When the console button is clicked, the console will appear at the bottom of the viewer as follows:
+The console (when the viewer is opened from the command-line or a python script) will appear at the bottom of the viewer as below:

 +++